conversejs/converse.js/docs/source/jsdoc_intro.md

 underscore in front of `_converse`, which indicates that this is a private, closured object.

-## API Groupings
+## API Namespaces

-The Converse API is often broken up into different logical "groupings" (for example `converse.plugins` or `converse.contacts`).
+The Converse API is often broken up into different logical "namespaces" (for example `converse.plugins` or `converse.contacts`).

-There are some exceptions to this, like `converse.initialize`, which aren't groupings but single methods.
+There are some exceptions to this, like `converse.initialize`, which aren't namespaces but single methods.

-The groupings logically group methods, such as standardised accessors and
+The namespaces logically group methods, such as standardised accessors and
 mutators:

 * .get